dyxstat/dyxstat.github.io/_pages/about.md

 ---
 If you have any service requests or questions, welcome to contact me by email **yuxuandu@usc.edu**.
 I am also open to any potential collaborations.

+[04/2023] Our paper about quadratic upper bound algorithms in cox model is now out at [Statistics and Its Interface](https://www.intlpress.com/site/pub/pages/journals/items/sii/content/vols/0016/0003/a009/index.php)!

 [02/2023] I have passed my Ph.D. qualifying exam!

 [02/2023] Our ViralCC paper is now out at [Nature Communications](https://www.nature.com/articles/s41467-023-35945-y)!